Josh Jung Preview, Player Props: Rangers vs. Angels

 Josh Jung At The Plate

-- Among the qualifying hitters, he ranks 46th in batting average, while his on-base percentage ranks 93rd and he is 33rd in slugging.
+- Among qualified batters in baseball, he ranks 41st in batting average, 91st in on-base percentage, and 35th in slugging.

-- Jung has had at least one RBI in 34.5% of his games this year (40 of 116), with more than one RBI 20 times (17.2%).
-He has also accounted for three or more of his team's runs in eight contests.
+- He has scored in 41.0% of his games this year, with two or more runs scored in 18.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.